tjdevries/misery.nvim/README.md

 # TODO:

+- [ ] play siren sounds if twitch staff says hello in chat

 - [ ] broadcast a message via block in overlay
 - [ ] login with twitch, associated github account